krzakala/M2Python/README.md

 ## Short python notebooks for teaching

-These are simple python codes for the purpose of teaching Monte-Carlo methods
+These are simple python codes for the purpose of teaching Monte-Carlo methods, and basic machine learning and reinforcement leanring tasks.